-In view of the two questions raised with the small blood vessel analysis, we believe its extrapolation from the epicardial surface to the cardiac interior should be revisited.
-Improved resolution anatomical models with resolution 25 microns cf. Fig. 1c11, including identification of separate arterial and venous systems without gaps, so that each forms a single connected network, would allow identification of fine scale modeling features.
-3D simulations based on this data, using physiological parameters for blood vessel wall thickness and conductivity and fiber orientation could then assess whether the small scale blood vessels provide only a contributory and helping role or a leading and central role in the generation of growing make/break regions to cover a sufficient volume to neutralize any scroll waves.
-Ref.2 follows this program for a quasi-two-dimensional thickened slice cut from the rabbit heart.
-Revisiting could include examination of alternate hypotheses, such as the possibility that distributed VE sources on the VE epicardial surface function as postulated, while the propagation of the resulting make wave into the interior is essentially self sustained, with only minor assistance from the blood vessels.
+In view of the two questions raised with the small blood vessel analysis, we believe that its extrapolation from the epicardial surface to the cardiac interior should be revisited.
+Improved resolution anatomical models with a resolution of 25 $\mu$ m [cf. Fig. 1(c)], including identification of separate arterial and venous systems without gaps, so that each forms a single connected network, would allow identification of fine scale modeling features.
+3D simulations based on these data, using physiological parameters for blood vessel wall thickness and conductivity and fiber orientation, could then assess whether the small scale blood vessels provide only a contributory and helping role or a leading and central role in the generation of growing make/break regions to cover a sufficient volume to neutralize any scroll waves.
+Reference 2 follows this program for a quasi-two-dimensional thickened slice cut from the rabbit heart.
+Revisiting could include examination of alternate hypotheses, such as the possibility that distributed VE sources on the VE epicardial surface function as postulated, while the propagation of the resulting make wave into the interior is essentially self-sustained, with only minor assistance from the blood vessels.